steveturbek/Tangible-Interfaces/book.md

 - Why physical computing matters for UX designers
 - What's new/different compared to screen-only UX
-- Who this book is for (hobbyists, prototypers, startup idea folks)
+- Who this book is for (prototypers, startup idea folks, hobbyists, students)
+- Who this book is not for (electrical engineers)

 ### Foundations

 - What is physical computing (sensors, actuators, embedded systems) — basics
 - Key UX principles when you go physical (affordance, ergonomics, context, feedback loops)
 - The physical-digital interface: bridging hardware + software + UI
+- Accessibility for all: What are tools for?

+### Intelligence, artificial and natural

+- A brief note on how we'll use artificial intelligence
+- Why we'll not be building AIs or robots in this program
+- The amazing abilities of the human body
+- Electronics & Hardware: The strengths and the weaknesses
+- The missing context between designing the user experience and the physical world

 ### Prototyping Tools & Materials